coldfix/udiskie/README.rst

 |Version| |Downloads| |License|

-*udiskie* is a simple daemon that uses UDisks_ to automatically mount removable storage devices.
-This daemon comes with optional mount notifications and GTK tray icon.
-It also provides a user level CLI for mount and unmount operations.
+*udiskie* is a python front-end for UDisks.
+Its main purpose is automatically mounting removable media, such as CDs or flash drives.
+It has optional mount notifications, a GTK tray icon and user level CLIs for manual mount and unmount operations.
+The media will be mounted in a new directory under ``/media`` or ``/run/media/USER/``, using the device name if possible.

 Usage